getodk/docs/collect-connect.rst

 .. note::

   When you first install Collect, it connects to the `ODK Aggregate Demo server <https://opendatakit.appspot.com/Aggregate.html>`_.
-This allows you to try out the app by :ref:`downloading blank example forms <in-app-get-blank-forms>`, :doc:`filling them out  <collect-completing-forms>`, and :ref:`uploading completed forms <uploading-forms>` back to the demo server.
+This allows you to try out the app by :ref:`downloading blank example forms <in-app-get-blank-forms>`, :doc:`filling them out   <collect-filling-forms>`, and :ref:`uploading completed forms <uploading-forms>` back to the demo server.

   Once you are done "trying out" ODK Collect, and you start actually using it, you will need to decide on a plan for managing forms and data submissions.